 6) Sports games – FIFA EA Sports

 You wanna learn soccer, and remember all player names, teams, stadiums rules, FIFA 2015 is the game to play.
-All previous generation of EA sports FIFA taught me so much about the game, players, and rules.
+All previous generation of EA sports FIFA taught me so much about the game, players, and regulations.

 7) Age of Empires/Mythology (History/Mythology)